ECML Euclidean Fundamental Value ETF

 Valuation

-The portfolio's current market valuation reflects trailing P/E of 12.50, forward P/E of 12.20, PEG of 2.79.
+The portfolio's current market valuation reflects trailing P/E of 12.06, forward P/E of 11.74, PEG of 1.90.
 The trailing-to-forward compression is minimal, consistent with a market that sees limited earnings acceleration from current levels.
-Growth-adjusted valuation is stretched here — the multiple implies either above-consensus growth or a willingness to pay a premium for quality.
-At 3.10, the aggregate current ratio reflects strong balance sheet liquidity across the portfolio.
+The PEG reads as moderate — investors are paying a fair but not discounted price for the growth embedded in current estimates.
+At 2.99, the aggregate current ratio reflects strong balance sheet liquidity across the portfolio.
 Across multiples and liquidity, the portfolio is priced in a way that reflects current expectations reasonably well — leaving limited room for error, but also limited near-term downside from valuation compression alone.

 Margins & Cash Generation

-Looking at margins from gross to free cash flow, gross margin sits at 39.67%, operating margin at 20.76%, and free cash flow margin at 15.29%.
+Looking at margins from gross to free cash flow, gross margin sits at 37.27%, operating margin at 14.89%, and free cash flow margin at 13.80%.
 The gross margin reading is middling — acceptable, but leaving less room for error at the production level.
-At this level, operating margins reflect businesses that are scaling with discipline without dramatic cost pressure.
-The portfolio's cash conversion is solid — a sign that operating profits are translating into real liquidity at the fund level.
+Modest operating margins indicate that while revenues are being generated, converting them to earnings is less efficient.
+The portfolio's cash conversion is middle-of-the-road — sufficient for operational needs, but leaving limited surplus for discretionary allocation.
 Together, these margins describe a portfolio where business quality varies — and where macro or sector headwinds could disproportionately impact the weaker-margin holdings.

 Growth & Forward Outlook

-Projected 12-month EPS growth of 2.5% is a constructive signal — measured earnings expansion supports the forward valuation case without relying on aggressive extrapolation.
-Turning to growth and analyst expectations, TTM revenue growth of 7.31% pointing to stable operational progress without outsized acceleration, while the estimated 12-month price change of 8.45%, where street expectations indicate a low-ceiling return setup in the near term.
+Projected 12-month EPS growth of 2.7% is a constructive signal — measured earnings expansion supports the forward valuation case without relying on aggressive extrapolation.
+Turning to growth and analyst expectations, TTM revenue growth of 6.74% pointing to stable operational progress without outsized acceleration, while the estimated 12-month price change of 15.27%, where target prices point to mid-range appreciation potential from current levels.
 The distinction matters: revenue growth tells you what the businesses are doing, price targets tell you what analysts think the market will pay for it.
 Ultimately, the alignment between revenue momentum and analyst targets will depend on execution quality and the broader rate and sentiment environment.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion